DoctorateRS/.github/profile/README.md

 # DoctorateRS

-- A server implementation of a certain anime tower defense game.
+- A server emulator of a certain anime tower defense game.
     - Written in Rust btw.

 ## Status